 2.28 Many rare and protected species and the habitat on which they depend are found outside the network of protected sites and may only be discovered when development is proposed.
-Chapters 5-7 inform planning applicants how to take the needs of endangered and protected species into account in development proposals.
+Chapters 5-7 inform planning applicants how to take the needs of protected and important species into account in development proposals.
+Policy ENV22 will not be applied beyond 6 March 2008 following an instruction by the Secretary of State.
+Beyond this date the Council will rely on legislation, policy guidance and the regional planning framework to protect species of animals and plants.